 Welcome to The Shape of Care, a dynamic new podcast that explores the world of caregiving through storytelling and information-sharing.
-We’re shooting to launch the podcast in October, 2019!
+We will be launching the podcast in October, 2019!
+So stay tuned!

 Please note that this is an interim website for The Shape of Care.
 The “real thing” will go live in September!

 Here’s an update on our progress!

 - We have FIVE COMPLETED EPISODES!